Chairman & Independent Director

 He subsequently ventured into the private sector and served Malaysian International Shipping Corporation Bhd and Island & Peninsular Bhd, the property arm of Permodalan Nasional Bhd for the next 24 years.
 Whilst in the private sector, he also served as a MARA Council Member in addition to various other directorships in government-linked companies.

-In addition to sitting on the SIDREC Board, Mahadzir is currently the Chairman of AmanahRaya REIT and also sits on the Boards of ECM Libra Group Bhd and RCE Capital Bhd.
+In addition to sitting on the SIDREC Board, Mahadzir also sits on the Boards of ECM Libra Group Bhd and RCE Capital Bhd.
 He has previously held directorships in Syarikat Takaful Malaysia Keluarga Bhd (2007-2020), Syarikat Takaful Malaysia Am Bhd (2017-2020), Asian Healthcare Group Bhd (2014 to 2016) and Libra Invest Bhd (2007 to 2019).

 Angelia holds a Bachelor of Commerce, majoring in Accounting from Curtin University of Technology, Western Australia.
-She has completed her Chartered Islamic Finance Professional exams with INCEIF and is registered as a Chartered Professional in Islamic Finance (CPIF) with the Chartered Institute of Islamic Finance Professionals.
+She completed her Chartered Islamic Finance Professional exams with INCEIF and is registered as a Chartered Professional in Islamic Finance (CPIF) with The Chartered Institute of Islamic Finance Professionals.

-After leaving Usaha Tegas, she ventured into the field of telecom regulations as the first Legal Adviser of the then newly set up Malaysian Communications and Multimedia Commission (MCMC) in 1999.
-She served in the MCMC in various capacities including Head, Monitoring and Compliance and Head, Economic Regulations which saw her participating in Word Trade Organisations negotiations as the MCMC representative.
+After leaving Usaha Tegas, she ventured into the field of telecom regulation as the first Legal Adviser of the then newly set up Malaysian Communications and Multimedia Commission (MCMC) in 1999.
+She served in the MCMC in various capacities including Head, Monitoring and Compliance and Head, Economic Regulations which saw her participating in World Trade Organisations negotiations as the MCMC representative.

 In 2007, she left for the United Arab Emirates (UAE) to take up the post of Director, Licensing at the Telecom Regulatory Authority (TRA).
 At the TRA, she was tasked with drafting the Licensing Regulations and operationalising the licensing framework for telecoms in the UAE.
 Her scope of work was subsequently widened to include e-commerce related matters.
-On her return to Malaysia, Pushpa acted as an independent consultant on legal and regulatory matters plus part-time academic in Universiti Malaya while furthering her studies in the field of Competition Law.
+On her return to Malaysia, Pushpa acted as an independent consultant on legal and regulatory matters plus part-time academic in Universiti Malaya while furthering her studies in the field of Competition Law at King’s College, London.

 Pushpa is a member of LeadWomen and The 30% Club, both of which advocate gender diversity in corporate boards.

-Pushpa graduated in 1985 from Universiti Malaya with an LL.B (Hons) First Class and also has a Master degree in law from the University of Cambridge.
+Pushpa graduated in 1985 from Universiti Malaya with an LLB (Hons) First Class and has a Master’s degree in law from the University of Cambridge.
 She also has a Post Graduate Diploma in Competition Law and in Economics for Competition Law from King’s College London.
+She has completed a Certificate in The Circular Economy and Sustainability Strategies by the Cambridge University Judge Business School and is currently getting certified for ESG Reporting with the Global Reporting Initiative (GRI).